AIRCRAFT MECHANIC PROGRAMME

 38%

-Aircraft maintenance technicians with EASA Part-66 aligned qualifications are in sustained demand across Europe with salaries that increase significantly with licence endorsements and specialist type ratings.
+Aircraft Mechanics with EASA Part-66 aligned qualifications are in sustained demand across Europe — with salaries that increase significantly with licence endorsements and specialist type ratings.

-The Aircraft Maintenance Technician programme covers the technical and regulatory scope of the EASA Part-66 framework:
+The Aircraft Mechanic programme covers the technical and regulatory scope of the EASA Part-66 framework:

 Loadmasters work across a wide range of aviation operations: